irinenatalia/weslides-backend-test/README.md

 ## How to fetch submitted data

-1. To fetch all contact data, run _https://nodejs-mysql-api-17bi.onrender.com/api/v1/contact_ on your browser or Postman
+1. To fetch sample contact data, you can run _https://nodejs-mysql-api-17bi.onrender.com/api/v1/contact_ on your browser or Postman (hosted by me), or
+2. On your local server, run _https://localhost:8080/api/v1/contact_